Mauno Koivisto: Post-presidency

 Subsequent to his presidency, Koivisto occasionally continued to represent Finland officially abroad, most notably at the funerals of Queen Ingrid of Denmark in 2000, Queen Elizabeth The Queen Mother in 2002 and Ronald Reagan in 2004.

 In 2009, Koivisto declined to apologize to Estonia that his administration did not support the country's independence movement.

 On 3 March 2010, he was hospitalized for cardiac dysrhythmia but was released less than a week later.

 Hobby

-Volleyball was Koivisto's long-standing hobby, the volleyball hobby began when he was in his twenties and continued until retirement.
+Volleyball was Koivisto's long-standing hobby.
+His volleyball hobby began when he was in his twenties and continued until retirement.

 Death

 Koivisto's health deteriorated in December 2016 due to Alzheimer's disease and his wife Tellervo started as his caregiver.
 In January 2017, Koivisto fell badly at his home and broke his hand, after which he moved to a nursing home.
 In May 2017, Koivisto was put in end-of-life care.
 Koivisto died on 12 May 2017, aged 93.

-His state funeral was held on 25 May 2017.Mauno Koivisto laid to rest in Helsinki, Yle Uutiset 25 May 2017.
-Accessed on 9 March 2020.
+His state funeral was held on 25 May 2017.
 Koivisto is buried in the Hietaniemi Cemetery in Helsinki.